Budapestby VisitCity Guides

 Architectural Marvel

-The Parliament Building stands as Hungary's boldest architectural statement, deliberately designed to rival London's Palace of Westminster.
-Architect Imre Steindl chose Gothic Revival as the dominant style, but masterfully wove in Baroque elements in the floor plan and Renaissance Revival features in the central dome and ceiling decorations.
-This fusion reflects late 19th-century artistic ambitions and Hungary's desire to create a uniquely national symbol.
+The Parliament Building is Hungary's way of showing off, and we love that about it.
+It was designed to compete with London's Palace of Westminster.
+Architect Imre Steindl went with Gothic Revival as the main style, but he mixed in Baroque elements in how the rooms are laid out and Renaissance Revival stuff in the central dome and ceiling decorations.
+This mix shows what late 1800s artists were trying to do and Hungary's desire to create something totally unique.

 Historical Significance